Updated: Dec 14, 2019

-He was the first to teach Judah to burn/sacrifice their children to false gods and he set up an idol in the temple of Yahweh.
+He was significant in teaching Judah to burn/sacrifice their children to false gods and he set up an idol in the temple of Yahweh.
 After he repented he was still a king who could not overcome his idolatrous past.
 He went down in history as the king who taught Judah to sin.
 What a sad legacy!

 There are lessons we can learn from King Manasseh:

 1. Longevity of service does not indicate righteousness.
 David was a righteous king but he only served 40 years.